Adventure of the Dancing Men Analysis

 - Holmes asks a few questions and Cubitt leaves to go home.

-- Two weeks later Cubitt returns with copies of 3 more messages and the report that the man had come to their farm at night and his wife stopped him from confronting him.
+- Two weeks later Cubitt returns with copies of three more messages and the report that the man had come to their farm at night and his wife stopped Cubitt from confronting him.

 - Sherlock works to decipher the four messages.
 He sends a telegram to Chicago.

-- Two days later he gets letter from Cubitt with long message that alarms him.
-They plan to go to Norfolk on the next train which doesn't leave until the next morning.
+- Two days later he gets letter from Cubitt with a long message that alarms him.
+They plan to go to Norfolk but the next train doesn't leave until the next morning.

 - They arrive in Norfolk and find that Hilton is dead.

-- Holmes arrives at the manor listens to the servants’ account.
+- Holmes arrives at the manor and listens to the servants’ account.

 - Holmes investigates the crime scene.